nicoleli04/cse15l-lab-reports/lab1.md

 I tried to print the the contents of the file hello.txt.
 It printed No such file or directory because the file hello.txt does not exist.

+YAY!
+You have reached the end of this tutorial!
+Congratulations on getting through the first lab in CSE15L.
+You are one step closer to achieving your goals :)